sswietoniowski/learning-aspnetcore-webapi-7-accessing-using-httpclient/README.md

 And for `DELETE` we could use `DeleteAsync`.

+If we need to define an `Accept` header per our request, we can't use these shortcuts.

 ## Summary

 Now you know how to use HttpClient to interact with an API.